simonhw/middle-earth-champion/README.md

 ## Credits
 The images of the badges in this README were taken from the Scout Shop [website](https://thescoutshop.ie/collections/badges).

+## Acknowledgements
+Thanks to the Code Institude tutors for suggesting Gitpod as a way to get around Bug #1 while coding this program.

 ## To-do List
 - Update validate_name function to only allow one space and/or one hypen between letters